Safety Information and Resources

 Campus Safety and Escort Service

-UC San Diego publishes an annual campus security report (Clery Report) which includes data regarding crime statistics on and around campus for the past three years.
-For information on these statistics visit UC San Diego Police's Annual Security and Fire Safety Report page.
+UC San Diego publishes an annual campus security report (Clery Report) with crime statistics for the past three years.

-Note that In the event of a campus emergency, emergency.ucsd.edu will be updated with details and instructions.
+In the event of a campus emergency, updates and instructions will be posted on emergency.ucsd.edu .

 Immigration Emergencies